xpack-dev-tools/openocd-xpack/README.md

-With the `xpm` tool available, installing the latest version of the package and adding it as a dependency for a project is quite easy:
+With the `xpm` tool available, installing the latest version of the package and adding it as a development dependency for a project is quite easy:

 ```sh
 cd my-project